Sotsgorod: Cities for Utopia: Summary

 Sotsgorod: Cities for Utopia opens with a staged scene at a train station in Moscow.
-The loudspeaker calls out arrivals, departures, and destinations, with cities like Magnitogorsk and Orsk among those listed.
-One by one the film reveals background information of its starring architects and reveals their reasons for accepting the Soviet Union's invitation to move to Siberia.
-For example, Margarete Schutte-Lihotzky was a Frankfurt architect of the Ernst May group.
+A loudspeaker calls out arrivals, departures, and destinations, with cities such as Magnitogorsk and Orsk among those listed.
+One by one, the film reveals background information about the architects and reveals their reasons for accepting the Soviet Union's invitation to move to Siberia.
+These include Margarete Schutte-Lihotzky, a Frankfurt architect of the Ernst May group, who left for Siberia in order to escape the monotony of her job.
 Her career already entailed socialist ideals, such as constructing kitchens that could rationalize and scientifically promote the functionality of housekeeping.
-She decided to leave for Siberia in order to escape the monotony of her job.
 Hannes Meyer, on the other hand, was sacked from his post as Director of the Bauhaus in August 1930 due his communist sympathies.
 He moved to Moscow later the same year.

-When the architects first arrived, they were treated well and given relative freedom in their designs.
-However, they soon encountered various frustrations, including lack of proper equipment and trained workers, a language barrier, and unsupportive bureaucracy.
-Margarete Lihotzky recalls her own difficult experiences of dealing with the Kyrgyz women who were hastily trained to become bricklayers for kindergartens.
-Other architects had to deal with a lack of proper materials, such as iron.
-Though iron was considered an essential component of modern construction, the local governments were reluctant to allow their primary material for weapons and industries be incorporated in the architecture.
-Lack of communication, mistrust of the government, and even disdain of some of the architects themselves (at several points architect Jan Rutgers calls Russia and its people “primitive”) were obstacles that greatly hindered progress and resulted in poor construction on various occasions.
+When the architects first arrive, they are treated well and given relative freedom in their designs.
+However, they soon encounter various frustrations, including a lack of proper equipment and trained workers, language barriers, and bureaucratic issues.
+Margarete Lihotzky recalls her own difficult experiences of dealing with the Kyrgyz women who had been hastily trained to become bricklayers for kindergartens.
+Other architects describe having to deal with a lack of suitable materials, including iron.
+Although iron was considered an essential component of modern construction, the local governments were reluctant to allow their primary material for weapons and industries be incorporated in the architecture.
+Lack of communication, mistrust of the government, and even disdain for some of the architects themselves (at several points architect Jan Rutgers calls Russia and its people "primitive") were just some of obstacles that greatly hindered progress and resulted in poor construction on a number of occasions.

-When World War II began the architects were faced with the decision to leave for Western Europe or to stay and become Soviet citizens.
-At this point in time approximately ten years had passed since their arrival to Siberia, and many of their passports were on the verge of expiration.
+As World War II breaks out, the architects are faced with the decision to leave for Western Europe or to stay and become Soviet citizens.
+At this point, approximately ten years had passed since their arrival to Siberia, and many of their passports are on the verge of expiration.
 Some chose to return, though not necessarily to their fatherlands.
 Others chose to stay, as returning to Nazi Germany was not an option.

 The film jumps back and forth between timelines while maintaining the narratives of the architects, weaving contemporary footage and historical narratives together.
 It pans to winter scenes of Siberian cities in 1995, showing public bathhouses, playgrounds, a children's dance hall, a fire station, administration buildings, multi-family housing units, etc., and following the daily lives of residents of Magnitogorsk, Orsk, Novokuznetsk, and Kemerovo.
 The documentary ends with a scene of young people at a dance party in Orsk.